d-realblank/smart-waste-bin/PROJECT_STATUS_REPORT.md

 ## Conclusion

-The Smart Waste Bin System is **80% complete** with nearly all software components ready.
-The firmware (530+ lines), backend API (20+ endpoints), database schemas (5 models), and React dashboard are fully implemented, tested, and documented.
-System can be demonstrated without hardware using provided simulation scripts.
+The Smart Waste Bin System is **80% complete** with almost all of the software components ready.
+The firmware (530+lines) backend API (20+ endpoints) database schemas 5 models React dashboard are fully implemented, tested and documented.
+System can be demonstrated without the use of any hardware using provided simulation scripts.

 **Primary remaining task:** Hardware assembly and integration.
-Integration is straightforward as firmware is complete and ready to flash.
+Integration is very simple as firmware is complete and ready to flash.

-**Project demonstrates:** Separation of concerns, RESTful API design, real-time communication, authentication/security, database optimization, comprehensive documentation (3,000+ lines).
+**Project demonstrates:** Separation of concerns, Design of a new restful API, Design of a real-time communication, Design of Authentication & Security, Optimization of the Database, Comprehensive documentation.

 ---